Other Films from NYIT's Computer Graphics Lab

 Swimmer is 6 seconds long.
 The human model was created by Ed Catmull, and animated by Rebecca Allen.

-Rebecca Allen's portfolio website listing of Swimmer
+Rebecca Allen's portfolio website page for Swimmer

 Swimmer showcased on the K21 Collection website (a blockchain related project)